kuwisdelu/MSIResearch/magi-help.md

 `ssh -Y viteklab@Magi-02`

-Note that X11 forwarding *must* have been requested when connecting to the Khoury login servers too.
+Note that X11 forwarding *must* have been requested when connecting to the Khoury login servers or this will not work.

 Currently, the following nodes are available to `viteklab` members: